max3-2/hedgehog-kb/README.md

 stems
 - Find a way to keep the felt layer aligned, currently it tends to slide around a bit - purely a visual error but still needs improving.
+- Add some more layout options: Switch BS, Mod key right of return, ISO?